Homepage > Journal > What are digital products?

 • Cool

-We covered this issue in more detail in the article "Human-Centered Design vs. User-Centered Design."
+We covered this issue in more detail in the article "Human-centered design vs. User-centered design."

-It is aesthetically pleasing and creative and evokes strong positive emotions, e.g., strong attachment.
+It's aesthetically pleasing and creative and evokes strong positive emotions, e.g., strong attachment.

-A good digital product is contextual if it enables the user to adapt its mode of operation to individual needs in real-time and predicts future preferences based on a set of predictors, e.g., behavior, preferences, transaction history, and location.
+A good digital product is contextual if it enables the user to adapt its mode of operation to individual needs in real time and predicts future preferences based on a set of predictors, e.g., behavior, preferences, transaction history, and location.

 Furthermore, some authors complement the above list with additional features and attributes that a digital product must have.